gokhanoguz/RxJavaOnAndroidExample/README.md

-This is an example project that shows usege of RxJava in an Android application.
+This is an example project that shows usage of RxJava in an Android application.